ascarter/ascarter.github.io/_posts/2010-05-10-rails-development-on-ubuntu-10.04.markdown

 date: 2010-05-10 22:31:33
 ---

-As usaul, April means a new release of [Ubuntu][ubuntu].
+April means a new release of [Ubuntu][ubuntu].
 This time is version 10.04 which is also a long term release.
 It should be a particularly good version to adopt given the long support cycle.

 I previously posted my recipe for setting up [Rails on Ubuntu 9.10][rails-9.10].
 Most of the recipe is still valid.
 For convenience, I'm reposting the entire recipe with updates for Ubuntu 10.04